MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-0-example-airline-data.md

 ---

 # required metadata
-title: "Example: Analyzing airline flight departure data using ScaleR in Microsoft R"
+title: "Tutorial: Analyzing airline flight departure data using ScaleR in Microsoft R"
 description: "Learn the ScaleR functions found in Microsoft R Client and Microsoft R Server using this tutorial walkthrough."
 keywords: ""
 author: "HeidiSteen"